 Closing the Incisions: After your breasts are reshaped and excess skin is removed, the remaining skin is tightened as the incisions are closed.

 Some incision lines resulting from breast lift are concealed in the natural breast contours; however, others are visible on the breast surface.
-Incision lines are permanent, but in most cases will fade and significantly improve over time.
+Incision lines are long-lasting, but in most cases will fade and significantly improve over time.

 Sutures are layered deep within the breast tissue to create and support the newly shaped breasts.
 Sutures, skin adhesives and/or surgical tape may be used to close the skin.